 The Undergraduate Teacher Education Center

-The UTEC coordinates between USF’s graduate Teacher Education Department and multiple undergraduate academic departments to ensure a dynamic, responsive curriculum for every student.
-By taking credential courses throughout the undergraduate years, students can accomplish their choice of the following options:
+The UTEC coordinates between USF’s graduate Teacher Education Department and multiple undergraduate academic departments to ensure a dynamic, responsive curriculum for everyone.
+You can take credential courses throughout the undergraduate years to work toward completing one of our credential programs.

-STEM (Science, Technology, Engineering & Math) Education Minor
+STEM (Science, Technology, Engineering and Math) Education Minor

-The STEM Education Minor is designed to give students exposure to a range of science, technology and mathematics courses while also developing some depth in one particular area.
-This minor enables students to be best equipped to teach in STEM subject areas, increasing access to learning experiences in the STEM areas for future generations of diverse students.
-Students pursuing elementary education are strongly encouraged to pursue this minor.
-With a STEM Ed minor, students will be able to:
+The STEM Education Minor is designed to give you exposure to a range of science, technology and mathematics courses while also developing some depth in one particular area.
+This minor best equips you to teach in STEM subject areas, increasing access to learning experiences in the STEM areas for future generations of diverse students.
+For students pursuing elementary education, we strongly encourage you to pursue this minor.
+With a STEM Ed minor, you will be able to:

 - Effectively communicate a range of STEM disciplines to broad audiences